klinejessica/dance/README.md

 # Dance

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.10.
+This project is using Angular version 19.2.5.

 ## Development server